 The cerebral cortex is the highly developed area of your brain responsible for memory, language, creativity, judgment, emotion and attention.

 Today, we know that the DHA molecule has unique structural properties that support cell membrane functions, including the inner membrane of your mitochondria.

 In fact, your mitochondria’s inner membrane contains a component called cardiolipin that needs to be saturated in DHA to function properly.

 Think of cardiolipin as your cellular alarm system – one of its important tasks is to clear out dysfunctional brain cells.

 So what does the research tell us about DHA’s importance for your brain health?

-Why High Blood Levels of DHA May Help You Enjoy Sharper Cognitive Health at Any Age*
+Why High Blood Levels of DHA May Help You Enjoy Sharper Cognitive Health*

 There’s no shortage of evidence showing the value of DHA for your cognitive ability and brain health.